 Paramotoring is a massive learning curve, and no training course could possibly cover everything in just 7 days!
 Instructors will teach students how to launch, fly, and land a paramotor safely, but there’s lots of things you’ll have to find out for yourself.
 My instructor gave me some great tips and tricks, but I discovered everything in this list myself outside of training.

 Some of the tips and tricks listed below have saved my butt on multiple occasions.
 Start using them today to get a head start, and to take any stress out of paramotoring, let’s get to it.

 1. Zero wind?

 Early morning and late evening flights are some of the best, but there may be very little wind.
-This can be a big problem for new pilots, but I’ve also seen experienced pilots struggling to launch because they can’t find the wind direction.
+This can be a big problem for beginner pilots, but I’ve also seen experienced pilots struggling to launch because they can’t find the wind direction.

-A simple trick that I use when my streamers hang still is to blow some bubbles.
-I discovered this when my kids left their bubbles in my car and I needed a wind indicator, it works great!
+A simple trick that I use when my streamers hang still, is to blow some bubbles.
+I discovered this when my kids left their bubbles in my car and I needed a wind indicator!
+It works great!
 I’ve also used smoke bombs that burn red smoke for 15 seconds.
 The red cloud will slowly move across the field giving a perfect wind direction indication.